 His trial was a quick one.
 The state presented an FDLE sex registry employee who testified that Mr. Demus never registered in Broward, and he was released from a Broward prison on in January of 2015.
-She searched FDLE’s database on January 20 and March 25, 2015.
+FDLE testified that they searched FDLE’s database on January 20 and March 25, 2015.
 Mr. Demus never registered, anywhere.
 His last place of registration was in Miami, back in 2009 before he went to prison.

 After one witness, the jury found Mr. Demus guilty.
 He recieve 14.8 years in prison.